top of page

 Brought to you by Vail Resorts, the Epic Pass offers skiers a season pass to many premier ski resorts around the world.
 This means access to Colorado resorts like Vail, Beaver Creek, Breckenridge, Keystone, and Crested Butte, Utah’s Park City, Vermont’s Stowe and Okemo and Mt.
 Brighton in Michigan.

-All resorts on the Epic Pass for the past season are returning for 2023-24 season.
+All resorts on the Epic Pass for the past season are returning for 2025-26 season.
+Vail is also adding Verbier 4 Vallées in Switzerland.
 Other notable resorts included on the Epic Pass are Heavenly, Kirkwood and Northstar in Lake Tahoe, California, Stevens Pass in Washington and Mt Sunapee in New Hampshire.
 Mountain lovers rejoice: Seven days at Telluride Ski Resort are on the Full Pass and the local pass even includes ten days at Whistler Blackcomb!

 The standard Epic Pass will get you unlimited access with no blackout dates at 38 North American resorts while the Epic Local Pass offers unlimited access to 25 resorts and 10 days total at other Vail Resorts’ mountains.
 The Epic Day Pass grants skiers one to seven day options and is a great alternative for those planning a shorter vacation.

-Bottom Line on Pricing: Epic pass prices are up ~8% for next season.
-This puts prices just below 2019-20 levels.
-Plus, Vail plans to limit day ticket sales.
+Bottom Line on Pricing: Epic pass prices are up another ~7% for next season, following 8% increases for each of the last two seasons.
+The Epic Pass remains great value.
+Plus, Vail will continue to limit day ticket sales.

 Epic Coverage is split into two categories: Qualifying Personal Events and Covered Resort Closures.